isunanana/opencv_projects/README.md

 This repository contains multiple projects using the opencv library on Python The projects are :
-1. Straighten document image
+1. Straighten any image/Birdview
-2.
+2. Instagram filter Clarendon
 3.
 4.
 5.